MrSnowNB/MemoryStages/docs/SWARM_LOCKIN_FINAL.md

 Known pitfalls and quick resolutions

-500 with “object bool can’t be used in 'await' expression”
+500 with "object bool can't be used in 'await' expression"

 Action: remove await from flag/bool checks in chat router/orchestrator

-“degraded” even when Ollama is healthy
+"degraded" even when Ollama is healthy

 Action: memory_adapter_enabled must reflect a real or stub adapter that reports ready